arshpunia/shark-chain/README.md

 `python SharkCoin.py -c <idea>`

 Note that `<idea>` is not a task that is added to today's TODO list.
-Instead, it is added to a separate database, isolated from everything else, including your memory :brain:
+Instead, it is added to a separate database, isolated from everything else, including lapses of your memory :brain:

 ## Querying captured ideas ##